-If the buds of a cannabis plant are movie stars (we do seem to admire them and await their arrival), then the roots of your cannabis plant would be all the hard working people behind the scenes who do the editing, cinematography, sound and effects.
-In fact, a plant with a healthy root system can loose its leaves and recover.
-But a plant with a healthy leaf system is has no chance if it loses its roots.
+If the buds of a cannabis plant are movie stars (let’s be honest, buds are the star of the show), then the roots of your cannabis plant would be all the hard working people behind the scenes who do the editing, cinematography, sound, effects, etc. In fact, a plant with a healthy root system can lose its leaves and still recover to an extent.
+But a plant with a healthy leaf system has no chance if it loses its roots.

-Here’s what healthy roots look like – cream colored or white, with no brown or sliminess
+Here’s what healthy roots look like without soil/coco coir on them – cream colored or white, with no brown or sliminess

 (Click the picture below to see an animated version [3Mb .gif])